What are Federal Direct Subsidized and Unsubsidized Loans?

 How much can the student borrow in Direct Subsidized and Unsubsidized Loans?

-Dependent undergraduates have a Direct Loan maximum amount that they can borrow per academic year: For 2013-2014, the amounts are as follows:
+Dependent undergraduates have a Direct Loan maximum amount that they can borrow per academic year: The limits are as follows:

-*** In addition, many students may be eligible for an additional $2,000 in Direct Unsubsidized Loan.
+*** In addition to the above amounts, students may be eligible to borrow an additional $2,000 in Direct Unsubsidized Loan.

 Independent undergraduates and students whose parent is denied the Direct PLUS loan for parents can borrow the same amounts as above, plus an additional $4000 of Direct Unsubsidized Loan for freshmen and sophomores, and $5000 for juniors and seniors.